googleapis/google-auth-library-nodejs/README.md

 - `$URL_TO_GET_OIDC_TOKEN`: The URL of the local server endpoint to call to retrieve the OIDC token.
 - `$HEADER_KEY` and `$HEADER_VALUE`: The additional header key/value pairs to pass along the GET request to `$URL_TO_GET_OIDC_TOKEN`, e.g. `Metadata-Flavor=Google`.

-You can now [start using the Auth library](#using-external-identities) to call Google Cloud resources from an OIDC provider.

 #### Using Executable-sourced credentials with OIDC and SAML

 **Executable-sourced credentials**